 The southern Via FrancigenaSalento - PugliaDifficulty path:

-An authentic journey, to discover historical Christian monuments and ancient pagan sites.
-A light and exciting itinerary that follows, where possible, the traces of the Via Traiano-Calabra.
+It's an authentic journey, to discover historical Christian monuments and ancient pagan sites.
+A light and exciting itinerary that follows, where possible, the traces of the legendary Via Traiano-Calabra.

 Lecce, known as “The Southern Florence”